bmw-tech/widget_driver/widget_driver/README.md

 ### Guideline Two - Testing 🔬

-Thanks to the `TestDrivers` which get auto-created for you when running widget tests, you do not have to mock your dependencies in the tests.
+Thanks to the `TestDrivers` which get auto-created for you when running widget tests, you do not have to mock the dependencies for other widgets.
+You can focus on the current widget under test.

 When you run tests, then the real `driver` is not created.
 Instead the `testDriver` gets created and it just provides hard coded default values.

-The only thing you need to do when testing a widget is to mock the `driver` for that specific widget.
+The only thing you need to do when testing a widget is to mock the `driver` for that specific widget under test.
 You just need to mock the `driver` used by the widget which is currently under test and that is it!
-No other mocks are needed.
+No other mocks for other widgets are needed.

 But you only get this benefit if you move the business logic out of the widget.

 When you keep business logic in your widgets, then the parent widgets will need to provide mock values for all those child widgets and you end up in mock-mock-mock-world

-So please follow guideline two -> Put your business logic in the `Driver`, not in the `Widget`!
+So please follow guideline one -> Put your business logic in the `Driver`, not in the `Widget`!

 More about testing and the benefits are described [here](doc/testing.md)

-## Providing dependencies into the build context
+## Providing dependencies into the build context from a Widget

 If you need to inject some dependencies into the BuildContext then a typical use case is that you create/resolve them in a build method of a widget.
 And then you use some state management tool like `Provider` to inject them into the widget tree.
 Like so: